jonathom/coherence-docs/README.md

 * trying more urban area -> frankfurt. but needs DEM that I don't have yet.
 SNAP fails with `RESORB files are no longer available from https://scihub.copernicus.eu/gnss/odata/v1/`...
 * coherence in OTB goes from -.07 to 1.07.. should be [0..1], there must be something wrong.

+## Moving on: preprocess with SNAP, calculate coherence on the fly

+* OTB won't deliver a correct coherence anytime soon, doesn't have an apply-orbit-file operation
+* SNAP workflow takes it's time, too long for otf.
+* therefore: preprocess in SNAP, hold data, do coherence and maybe post-processing on the fly
+  1. pre-processing worklfow: what should be done?
+  2. coherence process itself (SAR2Cube?)
+  3. post-processing, can it be done before already?

 ## useful commands
 * `export PROJ_LIB=/usr/share/proj`